d00503091/cs-2450-SoftwareEngineering/journal.md

 Date: 4.3.2025 Subject: Automatization today in class I was very tired so there was a bit part of it that unfortunately I fell sleep but I did pay attention for the most part and we takled for the most part about automatization in github actions.
 Basically what the assignment we whent through was about is making a script in github where when you push your progress to the online repository it runs your unit test from the previous assignment and tells your a report on what stuff when wrong.
 I think I messed up my unit test files while trying to transfer and merge everything so I got some issues but finally I did got the automization part done and submitted.
 Now I hav to work on getting all the problems the report is giving me to make my test work again.

+Date: 4.8.25 Subject: Software Maintenance
+In today's class we are learning about software maintenance.
+The first thing we talked about is software scalability.
+So, if you get to the point where your release some software and it becomes popular, it could get such a big demand that your code is not prepared for it, you have to plan ahead and be prepared for it.
+We also learned about a neww assignment that we will keep going on thursday as well as working on our BetBrawl project.